Joohansson/NanoRPCProxy/README.md

     $ docker run -it -p 9950:9950 -v $(pwd)/settings.json:/usr/src/app/settings.json nanorpcproxy:latest

 The same goes for rest of the settings files.
+There's also a `docker-compose.yml` file present.
+To run with docker compose, first copy files as above.
+Then run image with:

+    $ docker-compose up

+All files but settings.json is disabled in the docker-compose file by default.

 ---
 ---